nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-Controller.md

 Arduino public C++ libraries will be used for these microcontrollers.
 We will use the built in Arduino PWM functionality in this library to interface with the motors (PWM) and read and write digital pins on the Arduino Mega.
 Part of the reason why Arduino was chosen as the low level microcontroller is the amount of public libraries available for the devices.
 Public libraries that will very likely be used in this controller implementation are below.

-The **[Core Library Used for Arduino Mega 2560 Rev3](https://github.com/arduino/ArduinoCore-avr)** will be necessary for this project, as it is the functions provided by Arduino and in the IDE and is what most peripheral libraries have dependencies on.
+The **[Core Library Used for Arduino Mega 2560 Rev3](https://github.com/arduino/ArduinoCore-avr)** will be necessary for the low-level microcontrollers in this project, as it is the functions provided by Arduino and in the IDE and is what most peripheral libraries have dependencies on.

 ***Some* Specific Software Implementations:**